ialbert/genescape-central/README.md

 The filtering conditions that users can apply are:

 1. a pattern that matches the **Function** columns
-2. a minimum **Coverage** that means the minimum number of genes that carry that function
+1. a minimum **Coverage** that means the minimum number of genes that carry that function
-3. the GO subtree shown in the **root** column
+1. a GO subtree

 Filters are applied during the annotation step and will filter the GO terms derived from the gene list.